Castles in the Scottish Borders

 - Great café/shop options on-site

-Roxburgh Castle (site)
+Roxburgh Castle (Kelso)

 Historic castle site near the Tweed & Teviot — great to include on a riverside walk.